bakame-php/http-structured-fields/README.md

 > [!WARNING]
-> The classes DO NOT expose the `Stringable` interface to distinguish them from a string or a string like object
+> The classes DO NOT expose the `Stringable` interface to distinguish them
+> from a regular string or a string like object

 #### Item